mirage/mirage-platform/README.md

-Mirage is a unikernel for constructing secure, high-performance network applications across a variety of cloud computing and mobile platforms.
-Code can be developed on a normal OS such as Linux or MacOS X, and then compiled into a fully-standalone, specialised microkernel that runs under the Xen hypervisor.
+Mirage OS is a library operating system that constructs [unikernels](http://queue.acm.org/detail.cfm?id=2566628) for secure, high-performance network applications across a variety of cloud computing and mobile platforms.
+Code can be developed on a normal OS such as Linux or MacOS X, and then compiled into a fully-standalone, specialised unikernel that runs under the [Xen](http://xen.org/) hypervisor.

-Since Xen powers most public cloud computing infrastructure such as Amazon EC2, this lets your servers run more cheaply, securely and finer control than with a full software stack.
+Since Xen powers most public [cloud computing](http://en.wikipedia.org/Cloud_computing) infrastructure such as [Amazon EC2](http://aws.amazon.com) or [Rackspace](http://rackspace.com/cloud), this lets your servers run more cheaply, securely and with finer control than with a full software stack.

-Mirage is based around the OCaml language, with syntax extensions and libraries which provide networking, storage and concurrency support that are easy to use during development, and map directly into operating system constructs when being compiled for production deployment.
+Mirage uses the [OCaml](http://ocaml.org/) language, with libraries that provide networking, storage and concurrency support that work under Unix during development, but become operating system drivers when being compiled for production deployment.
 The framework is fully event-driven, with no support for preemptive threading.

 This contains the OS bindings for the Mirage operating system, primarily through an `OS` OCaml module.
 The following backends are available: